Skip to Main Content

 • In pop-up: The URL is displayed in a new browser window without menus or an address bar.

-1. Scroll to the bottom of the page and select Save and return to module.
-Open the link to ensure that it is displaying correctly.
+1. Scroll to the bottom of the page and select Save and display and confirm that the link is working as expected.

 1. Turn Edit mode on.